Infinite-Nomic/Infinite-Nomic/The-Constitution.rst

 Rules may define ways to win the game.
 A player winning the game does not end the game immediately.
 A single rule may not designate more than one winner at a time; if it would designate multiple winners, it designates no winners instead.
 Winners are given the @winner role for as long as they are designated as a winner by at least one rule.
 A player may not have the @winner role if a rule designates them as losing the game.

-If a player has at least 1000 coins AND has more coins than any other player, the Constitution designates that player as a winner; however, this paragraph shall yield to a normal Rule that explicitly states that this way of winning the game does not apply, if one exists.

 The game may end at any time if either of the following two conditions apply:

 1. Three different players are designated Winners concurrently.

-2. Fewer than five players are active AND all active players agree to end the game.
+2. All active players agree to end the game.

 When a rule causes the game to end, the following procedure happens: